-- The school site operating as an open SSFO or a SFSP site, and providing adequate notification thereof, including flyers and banners, in order to fulfill community needs under the SSFO or SFSP.
+- The school site operating as an open SSO or an SFSP site, and providing adequate notification thereof, including flyers and banners, in order to fulfill community needs under the SSO or SFSP.

-All condition two waiver requests must be accompanied by a Condition Two worksheet, which can be downloaded from the CDE Attachment for Waivers Web page at http://www.cde.ca.gov/re/lr/wr/attachments.asp.
+All condition two waiver requests must be accompanied by a Condition Two worksheet, which can be downloaded from the CDE Attachment for Waivers web page at http://www.cde.ca.gov/re/lr/wr/specificwaiver.asp#meal.

 Summer school sites that operate two hours or less, including breaks and recess, shall be granted a waiver.

-All waiver requestors must submit the Summer Meal Waiver Request Supplemental Form, which can be downloaded from the CDE Attachment for Waivers Web page at http://www.cde.ca.gov/re/lr/wr/attachments.asp.
-A school district must submit waiver requests using the CDE’s Waiver Request Web page at https://www2.cde.ca.gov/waiverweb/logon.aspx.
+All waiver requestors must submit the Summer Meal Waiver Request Supplemental Form, which can be downloaded from the CDE Attachment for Waivers web page at http://www.cde.ca.gov/re/lr/wr/specificwaiver.asp#meal.
+A school district must submit waiver requests using the CDE’s Waiver Request web page at https://www2.cde.ca.gov/waiverweb/logon.aspx.
 All required attachments should be completed and then uploaded to the online waiver request system.

 Districts may be required to provide additional supporting documentation for each school site operating a summer school session depending on the qualifying waiver condition.
 It is important to note that a school district operating multiple summer school sessions may be approved for one or more but not all summer school sites.
 In the event that a waiver request is denied for some sites, the school district will be required to provide meals to students participating in summer school at those sites.